Nadia Chana, Assistant Professor of Ethnomusicology

 Active as a performer and facilitator, I use live art song and oratorio performance in combination with group exercises to help people feel their way into and through loss.
 I have brought my “Music as a Tool for Loss” workshops to diverse audiences ranging from palliative care teams of doctors, nurses, and psychologists, to groups of volunteer caregivers, to members of the general public.
 In 2012, I co-founded the Bicycle Opera Project, a small opera company that takes contemporary Canadian opera to Canadians by bicycle.

-I am finishing a Ph.D. in ethnomusicology at the University of Chicago (expected in 2018), and hold a post-baccalaureate diploma in voice performance from the University of Manitoba, as well as a B.A.
+I received my Ph.D. in ethnomusicology from the University of Chicago in 2019, and hold a post-baccalaureate diploma in voice performance from the University of Manitoba, as well as a B.A.
 Honours in English Literature and a B.Mus., both from the University of British Columbia.